Child Custody in Portland, ME

 The Basics of the Child Custody Process

 Custody arrangements in Portland, Maine are often subject to family court orders and decisions.
 However, this is not always the case.
 Even when the split is amicable, hiring a child custody lawyer can help.
 Navigate the troubled waters of your custody battle with legal help.
-Many parents are able to come together to find a solution that works well for the child.
+Many parents can come together to find a solution that works well for the child.
 Oftentimes without needing to involve the court system.

 Most child custody cases in Portland are referred to mediation under the authority of the Family Division.
 During these sessions, a mediator will attempt to reach a parenting agreement between the parties concerned.
 If you cannot find a solution mutually, a judge may need to have the final word.